BluecaelO/SAE302/README.md

 # BERRY VAULT
-Backend for a password manager in flask
+Backend and front-end for a password manager in flask

 Secured (almost) password manager with crypted vault in AES-256-CBC using PostgresSQL as database